ProntoNLP/pronto-nlp-sdk/README.md

 ## Usage

 ### User Authentication
-Users must authenticate each request with their org:username and password.
+Users must authenticate the ProntoNLP API with their org:username and password.
 Your org name appears in the URL used for accessing the ProntoNLP platform.

 For example, if your URL to access the ProntoNLP platform is:
 'prontofund.prontonlp.com'

-Then your username for all API requests should be:
+Then your username for should be:

 `prontofund:user@example.com`